Vyral/anne-stewart-blog/_posts/2020-08-06-q-why-get-a-home-inspection-for-a-new-construction-property.md

 ---
 layout: post
-title: Why Get a Home Inspection For a New Construction Property?
+title: 'Q: Why Get a Home Inspection For a New Construction Property?'
 tags:
   - Market Update
   - Real Estate